nas2011/SCRAM.jl/README.md

-# SCRAM
+# SCRAM.jl

 SCRAM.jl is a simple package for Salted Challenge Response Authentication Mechanism (SCRAM).
-For more informatioon on SCRAM see here [SCRAM RFC 5802](https://www.rfc-editor.org/rfc/rfc5802).
+For more information on SCRAM see here [SCRAM RFC 5802](https://www.rfc-editor.org/rfc/rfc5802).

 SCRAM.jl is a "bring your own string" implementation.
 That is to say, you are responsible for extracting the necessary components from each